 Talking of twice, there are two good reasons why reviews of the movie The Postman Always Rings Twice almost invariably mention the book’s author, James M Cain.
-Cain’s name has no real resonance today, but in 1934 his book’s publication had the impact of a Fifty Shades of Grey and made a celebrity of the author.
-As a grown-up, sentient member of the public you had to take a position on the book – you’d read it, you’d read a review of it, or you’d taken a position on not reading it.
+Cain’s name has no real resonance today, but in 1934 his book was a Fifty Shades of Grey shade of famous and had made a celebrity of the author.
+As a grown-up, sentient member of the public you had to take a position on the book – you’d read it, you’d read a review of it, or you’d taken ostentatiously decided not to read it.
 Love it or loathe it, you couldn’t ignore it.

 The second was the opening credits to this 1946 screen version, which go very large on the name of Cain.
 To doom-laden, brassy intro music and after a “Metro-Goldwyn-Mayer presents” up in big letters comes “Lana Turner, John Garfield”, then the main title “In… The Postman Always Rings Twice a Novel by James M Cain” – the “In…” floating above a dramatically lit image of the book itself.
 This remains on screen while all the other credits scroll by, and is still there even when the “based on the novel by James M Cain” credit appears, thus giving Cain two on-screen credits simultaneously.